echan295/AM-3611-2019/Git Tutorial/tutorial.md

 ```console
 touch hello.cpp
 ```
 This creates a file called `hello.cpp` in the working directory.
-Open this file using your favourite text editor and copy and paste the following
+Open this file using your favourite text editor and copy and paste the following.
 ```c++
 #include <iostream>